 - misleading and deceptive conduct;

-- false or misleading representations;
+- o false or misleading representations;

-- unfair contract terms: and
+- o unfair contract terms; and

-- unconscionable conduct.
+- o unconscionable conduct.

-Where the blockchain solution forms part of a financial services offering, the ASIC Act will apply, and sets out identical consumer protections as the ACL.
+Where the blockchain solution forms part of a financial services offering, the Australian Securities and Investments Act 2001 (Cth) will apply, and sets out identical consumer protections as the ACL.

-Therefore, where an offering incorporates blockchain technology, entities must ensure that consumers have the necessary information to understand how the solution works, the purpose and use of the blockchain components and what that means from an end-user
+Therefore, where an offering incorporates blockchain technology, entities must ensure that consumers have the necessary information to understand how the solution works, the purpose and use of the blockchain components and what that means from an enduser perspective.